 From my teen daughter’s mouth: “WOW, this is awesome!
 Just like the good expensive ice cream you only buy a few times a year!”

-The end result is indeed a very rich, creamy, smooth, and chocolaty ice cream that will WOW kids and adults alike.
-I must say, though, that next time I will have to triple the recipe as this felt like an appetizer for our family.
-And we don’t even have sweet tooths!
+The end result is indeed a very rich, creamy, smooth, and chocolaty ice cream that will wow kids and adults alike.
+I must say, though, that next time I’ll have to triple the recipe as this felt like an appetizer for our family.
+And we don’t even have sweet tooths.
 The recipe asks for a frozen canister in which to spin it, but we do not have such a gadget.
-I did it the old-fashioned way, by hand shaking it, and it worked beautifully.
+I did it the old-fashioned way, by handshaking it, and it worked beautifully.

 Jeni makes some splendid ice cream.
 Wow.
 It is the milkiest chocolate ice cream in the world!